 By bus: The quickest and most convenient option for travelling between Sukhothai and Chiang Mai is by bus.
 Buses depart several times a day from both the Sukhothai Bus Terminal and the Historical Park.
 Between the two cities, the fastest (and coincidentally the cheapest) buses take about 5 hours and 30 minutes and cost 207 baht.

 Coming from the hectic & congested streets of the mainland, the gentle seabreeze of Koh Samui, Thailand’s most popular luxury island getaway, will be instantly soothing for your traveller lungs.

-Thailand’s second biggest island sports well-developed tourism infrastructure and is more easily accessible than many of the other lesser-known islands that hang out among the best islands in Thailand.
+Thailand’s second biggest island sports well-developed tourism infrastructure and is more easily accessible than many of the other lesser-known islands that hang out among the most beautiful islands in Thailand.

-Since we’ve been serious on the move with this 10-day Thailand itinerary, I’d recommend giving yourself at least 3 days in Koh Samui.
+Since we’ve been seriously on the move so far, I’d recommend giving yourself at least 3 days in Koh Samui.
 This little bout of relaxation is the perfect way to end your Thailand vacation and get your body rested for the long trip back home or to your next destination.